sui77/rc-switch/README.md

 ## Info
 ### Send RC codes

-Use your Arduino or Raspberry Pi to operate remote radio controlled devices.
+Use your Arduino, Raspberry Pi or C.H.I.P to operate remote radio controlled devices.
 This will most likely work with all popular low cost power outlet sockets.
 If yours doesn't work, you might need to adjust the pulse length.

-All you need is a Arduino or Raspberry Pi, a 315/433MHz AM transmitter and one or more devices with one of the supported chipsets:
+All you need is a Arduino, Raspberry Pi or C.H.I.P, a 315/433MHz AM transmitter and one or more devices with one of the supported chipsets:

  - SC5262 / SC5272